earthobservations/luftdatenpumpe/README.rst

     - attaching its geospatial position as a Geohash_.
     - attaching a synthetic real-world address resolved using the reverse geocoding service Nominatim_ by OpenStreetMap_.

-4. The resulting data can be
+4. Information about stations can be

-    - displayed on STDOUT or STDERR.
+    - displayed on STDOUT or STDERR in JSON format.
+    - filtered and transformed interactively through jq_, the swiss army knife of JSON manipulation.
     - stored into RDBMS_ databases using the fine dataset_ package.
-      Being built on top of SQLAlchemy_, this supports all major RDBMS_ databases.
+      Being built on top of SQLAlchemy_, this supports all major databases.

+5. Measurement readings can be

+    - displayed on STDOUT or STDERR in JSON format, which allows for piping into jq_ again.
     - forwarded to MQTT_.

 .. _luftdaten.info: http://luftdaten.info/
 .. _Luftdatenpumpe: https://github.com/hiveeyes/luftdatenpumpe